 Read our full review here or watch the video review here.

-► Best for: boy-racers and arcade fans
+Best for arcade fans

 Need for Speed is still a great racing game, and this version wears a neon hat on.
 It’s rather good too.
 In some ways Heat is a continuation of everything we like about NFS: it follows the familiar formula of letting the player rip it up in a world of tournament heats, illegal street races and police chases.